 The Richmond Night Market is located on 8351 River Road, one block away from Bridgeport Station on the Canada Line.
 It costs $4.75 per adult for an entrance fee.

 14. Explore Granville Island

 No trip to Vancouver is complete without checking out Granville Island.
-On Granville Island, there are a few different things to do and explore.
-My personal favorite though is the markets.
+For those who don’t know, Granville Island is a small island accessed by either boat or car right in the downtown area.
+On Granville Island, there are a few different things to do and explore, my personal favorite though is the markets.

 The markets offer fresh produce, meat and fish, souvenirs, as well as many stalls where you can have a tasty meal.
 There is literally so much food at the Granville Island Markets; it’s a great place to go for lunch!

 Other things to do on Granville Island include shopping, watching street performers, going to the Kids Markets, or even checking out the brewery.

 You can get to Granville Island with a taxi or bus, but the most popular (and most fun) way to get to Granville is riding the Aqua Bus Ferry from the city center.